Kidney stone size chart with measurements in CM and MM

 Visual representation of kidney stone sizes in a diagram

-kidney stones can generate at any part of the urinary tract, from the kidneys to the bladder.
-These stones are formed when minerals in the urine become concentrated and solidify, causing discomfort and excruciating pain.
-Fortunately, not all kidney stones require surgical intervention to remove.
-With the assistance of medication, struvite stones can be naturally passed through urine from the comfort of your home, depending on their size.
+Kidney stones can form anywhere in the urinary tract, from the kidneys to the bladder.
+These stones develop when minerals in the urine become concentrated and solidify, leading to discomfort and intense pain.
+Luckily, not all kidney stones need surgery to be removed.
+Medication can help pass some types of stones naturally through urine, depending on their size.

-Sizes of kidney stones can range from tiny crystals to huge stones that might be the size of a gold ball.
-Depending on their size, different treatment options are available today.
-Smaller stones can naturally pass through the urinary tract without difficulty.
-To gain a better understanding, we will refer to a kidney stone size chart in millimeters.
+Kidney stones come in various sizes, ranging from tiny crystals to large stones as big as a golf ball.
+Different treatment options are available based on their size.
+Smaller stones can often pass through the urinary tract without trouble.
+To understand better, let’s look at a kidney stone size chart in millimeters.

 Kidney Stone SizeCausesShapeChances of Passing NaturallyTreatment Options

-Less than 2 mmDehydration, excess calcium, uric acid, or oxalate in urineUsually round and smoothVery high (80-90%)Usually passes out of the body on its own
+Less than 2 mmDehydration, excess calcium, uric acid, or oxalate in urineUsually round and smoothVery high (80-90%)Usually passes out of the body naturally.

-2-4 mmDehydration, excess calcium, uric acid, or oxalate in urineCan be round or jaggedHigh (50-70%)May pass on its own with pain medication and drinking lots of water, or medication to help with passing
+2-4 mmDehydration, excess calcium, uric acid, or oxalate in urineCan be round or jaggedHigh (50-70%)May pass naturally with pain medication and drinking plenty of water, or with medication to aid passage.

 5-7 mmDehydration, excess calcium, uric acid, or oxalate in urineCan be round or jaggedModerate (30-50%)Extracorporeal shock wave lithotripsy (ESWL) or ureteroscopy